speced/bikeshed/README.md

 containing several pieces of metadata.
 The format is the same as propdef tables: each line is one piece of data, containing key, colon, value.

-The relevant keys are:
+The following keys are required:

-* "Status" must be the spec's status, as one of the standard abbreviations ("WD", "ED", "CR", etc.)
+* "Status" is the spec's status, as one of the standard abbreviations ("WD", "ED", "CR", etc.)
 * "ED" must contain a link that points to the editor's draft.
-* "TR" may contain a link that points to the latest version on /TR.
+* "Shortname" must contain the spec's shortname, like "css-lists" or "css-backgrounds".
+* "Level" must contain the spec's level as an integer.
 * "Editor" must contain an editor's information.
 	This has a special format:
 	it must contain the editor's name,